investigaciongiis/human-devops/README.md

 ### 💬 3.
 Slack Integration

+Slack is a workplace communication platform that organizes team conversations into channels.
+Its rich API lets developers build bots, slash commands and custom workflows that post messages, react to events and integrate with third-party services.
+This flexibility makes Slack a powerful hub for automating processes, delivering notifications and streamlining information flow in collaborative environments.

 To integrate with Slack, we **recommend importing the preconfigured manifest**:

 > ✅ **Recommended Option**: Import `slack_manifest.json`